pkp/ojs-user-guide/en/editorial-workflow.md

 *When you add a user, that user will have access to any stages allowed by their user role*.
 For example, an Editor added to the Participants grid will have access to every stage.
 But a Copyeditor will only have access to the Copyediting stage.

 *You won't need to add Reviewers to the Participants panel.* Once you get to the [review stages](editorial-workflow/review.md), you'll be able to manage the reviewers in a more convenient panel.

-## <a name="submission-files"></a>Submission Files

-All files submitted by the author will be available here.

-## <a name="pre-review-discussions"></a>Pre-Review Discussions

-If you wish to contact the author or other members of the editorial team, you can use the Add Discussion link to initiate a discussion.